wzulfikar/lifelog/programming/js/handle_ajax_form_using_jquery.md

 ####*The Hooks*

-the form object is accessible in all events, via `$form` variable.
+The form object is accessible in all events, using `$form` variable.

 ```js
 $('form')